 - Physics Foundations

-To fulfill graduation requirements, all students in District 196 must earn four (4) trimester credits in Physical Education and two (2) trimester credits in Health.
-Students at SES can earn Physical Education credits through a variety of Intensive Theme courses and ALL Field Studies.
+To fulfill graduation requirements, all students in District 196 must earn four (4) trimester credits in Physical Education, one (1) trimester credit in Safety Education, and two (2) trimester credits in Health.
+Students at SES can earn Physical Education credits through a variety of Intensive Theme courses and most Field Studies.
 Please visit the Intensive Theme page where you can sort all courses to view those that provide a Physical Education credit and those that provide a Wellness credit.